treeswift/royalreward/README.md

 You only need to do it once.
 Lines beginning with `sudo` will ask for your just-chosen password.

-To re-generate a game, enter the Ubuntu terminal again and to re-type (or re-paste):
+To re-generate a game, enter the Ubuntu terminal again and re-type (or re-paste):

 ```
 ~/royalreward/build/mod /mnt/c/Users/BelovedMe/Downloads/KB